-Another recent study found carnosine, a compound in chicken soup, fights off the flu in its early stages.
+Another older study found that carnosine, a compound in chicken soup, fights off the flu in its early stages.
 However, it’s metabolized quickly, so the effect is temporary (

 In addition to its potential immune-boosting properties, avgolemono also contains high levels of protein from the chicken and eggs, all while being relatively low in calories.

-One serving of a traditional avgolemono soup contains 27 grams of protein and 245 calories.
+One serving of traditional avgolemono soup contains 27 grams of protein and 245 calories.

 Fakes soupa is a lentil soup.
 It can be made with or without tomatoes and is a staple in the Greek diet.

-In addition, research suggests that lentils may help lower blood pressure, fight cancer, control blood sugar and lower cholesterol (35).
+In addition, research suggests that lentils may help lower blood pressure, fight cancer, manage blood sugar, and lower cholesterol (

-Summary: This lentil soup is high in fiber, protein and many other nutrients.
-Lentils may help fight cancer, control blood sugar and lower cholesterol.
+This lentil soup is high in fiber, protein, and many other nutrients.
+Lentils may help fight cancer, control blood sugar, and lower cholesterol.

 Souvlaki consists of small, grilled pieces of meat on a skewer and is one of the most well-known Greek foods.

-Meat provides many nutrients such as protein, iron and B-vitamins (36).
+Meat provides many nutrients such as protein, iron, and B vitamins (

 What’s more, meat is a complete protein, meaning it has all the essential amino acids.
-Diets high in protein have been shown to help with weight loss and satiety (
+Diets high in protein have been shown to help with weight loss and fullness (

 Meat intake is also associated with increased muscle mass, which is especially important in older adults (

 Souvlaki is now commonly served at fast-food Greek restaurants with fries and pitas.
-You can try getting a salad instead for a healthier meal.
+You can try getting a salad instead for a more nutritious meal.

-Summary: Souvlaki is simply grilled pieces of meat on a skewer.
-Meat provides many benefits such as protein and B-vitamins.
+Souvlaki is simply grilled pieces of meat on a skewer.
+Meat provides many benefits such as protein and B vitamins.

 It features shrimp in a savory tomato sauce and is traditionally served in a heavy-bottom frying pan known as a saganaki pan in Greece.

 Shrimp and other shellfish are an important part of the Greek and Mediterranean diets.
-They’re also extremely healthy.
+They’re also extremely nutritious.

 It also provides about 50% of your daily selenium.
 Selenium may help reduce inflammation and lower the risk of prostate cancer (